-In the Nordic Imbalance Settlement Model, the hourly data is collected daily, reported within 2 days and updated within the stipulated 13 days.
+In the Nordic Imbalance Settlement Model, the data is per imbalance settlement period, it is collected daily, reported within 2 days and updated within the stipulated 13 days.
 The reporting requirements for the DSO regarding the reporting flows and schedule are regulated by national laws.